1. Who is H. Quincy Long and why do I care?

 17. I like the sound of this, but can you give me specific, real life examples of what has been done in an Quest self-directed IRA?

 Example 1 – Wise Roth Conversion.
 Dapper Don has two Quest Trust Company self-directed IRAs a traditional IRA with money from his former employer’s retirement plan and a Roth IRA.
 Don found a small piece of property in the country with a mobile home on it, which he could acquire for about $12,000.
 Don realizes the high profit potential of this transaction, but has insufficient funds in his Roth IRA to do the deal.
-Because Don will have modified adjusted gross income of less than $100,000 this year, he decided to convert $12,000 from his traditional IRA into his Roth IRA.
+Because Don will have modified adjusted gross income of less than $100,000 that year, he decided to convert $12,000 from his traditional IRA into his Roth IRA.
 Only seven weeks after his Roth IRA purchased the property, it was sold to the neighbor for $30,000.
 Although Don must pay income taxes on the $12,000 he converted from his traditional IRA to his Roth IRA, the $18,000 in profit from the transaction is TAX-FREE FOREVER!

 Example 2 – Note Secured by Real Estate.
 Savvy Sam borrows money from Rich Rodney’s IRA at Quest Trust Company.
 Sam agrees to pay Rodney’s IRA 15% interest with no points and a 3 month minimum term on the loan.
 Before Sam can even finish the repairs, he gets an offer on the house.
 Sam accepts the offer, and they close within 6 weeks.
 Sam is ecstatic because he made $20,000 with no money from his pocket.
 Rich Rodney is very happy too because Sam paid his IRA 90 days of interest at 15% and only kept the money outstanding for 6 weeks!